nigoroll/libvmod-dynamic/README.rst

 ==========
-vmod-named
+vmod-dynamic
 ==========

 Description
 ===========

-The purpose of this module is to provide a named director similar to the DNS director from Varnish 3.
+The purpose of this module is to provide a dynamic director similar to the DNS director from Varnish 3.
 This is not a drop-in replacement, because in Varnish 3 the director had two modes of execution that aren't compatible with changes in the backend and director subsystems introduced by Varnish 4.0.

-Instead a named director relies on dynamic backends, supports white-listing and even probes.
+Instead a dynamic director relies on dynamic backends, supports white-listing and even probes.
 However, just like the DNS director from Varnish 3 it has limited capabilities because it relies on the system's resolver.
 It builds against Varnish 4.1.2 and later versions.

-Further documentation is available in the manual page ``vmod_named(3)``.
+Further documentation is available in the manual page ``vmod_dynamic(3)``.

 Installation
 ============